It’s been a while since we visited the baby wipes topic and some new brands have popped up I thought it was time to redo it.

 Ingredients: Water, Cetearyl Isononanoate*, Ceteareth-20*, Cetearyl Alcohol*, Gyceryl Stearate*, Vegetaruian Glycerin*, Ceteareth-12*, Cetyl Pamitate*, Potassium Sorbate, Phenoxyethanol (* Derived from: Coconut and/or Palm Kernel Oil – which is just their way of making a processed chemical ingredient sound natural)

 Notes: I really want to like these because they are easy to find but I have found that I have been repeatedly disappointed with BabyGanics products since they expanded and started mass producing a zillion products a few years ago.
 They consistently use Phenoxyethanol in their products and I don’t think there is anything really that “organic” or natural about these wipes.
 Does anything in that list look natural to you besides maybe some processed vegetable glycerin?
 I don’t like to badmouth a company if I can help it but BabyGanics is pretty well versed in the greenwashing language.
-I hate to start out a list with a negative thought but keep reading, there are some others that are better.
 I want to trust BabyGanics, but I just don’t.

 EWG Skin Deep Rating: 1 (March 2011)